> Skip to content

 YOTAM OTTOLENGHI

-Yuval Noah Harari is the undisputed maestro of the big idea… nobody can pull of a big theory as suavely as he can
+Yuval Noah Harari is the undisputed maestro of the big idea . . .
+Nobody can pull of a big theory as suavely as he can

 [A] thoughtful book . . .
 An important perspective at a time when the info-wars seem likely to only get worse

-Gillian Tett, FINANCIAL TIMEES, *Books of the Year*
+Gillian Tett, FINANCIAL TIMES

 [Harari] makes fun of people like myself who saw more information as always a good thing . . .
 I would basically say he’s right and I was wrong